SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 #### Examine the current configuration

-The `cds` command line tool sports an `env` command with which the effective configuration of the current environment can be examined.
+The `cds` command line tool sports an `env` command (related to but not directly associated with the `.env` file technique) with which the effective configuration of the current environment can be examined.

 👉 Examine the current environment configuration right now: